3xp10it/BadCode/README.md

 - Drupal support is coming
 - CLI that check files automatically is coming too!

-**Note: This project won't save you from every security issues and especially intentionnal backdoor as the code can obfuscated to bypass the regexes.**
+**Note: This project won't save you from every security issues and especially intentionnal backdoor as the code can be obfuscated to bypass the detection.**

 ### Want to help?